-Surprise!
-Of course I think my own company deserves top billing! :) I like to think that we've done a great job of making Specialty Coffee accessible to a broader swath of the coffee drinking public.
-Since our founding, our mission has been to "Turn coffee drinkers into coffee lovers."
-We are located in a small rural community, where old church ladies and farmers are accustomed to drinking nostalgic big brands from the mid-20th century (that still have considerable market share in these parts), and we've developed our expansive product catalog to bring high-end coffees to "normal" coffee drinkers as well as "coffee snobs."
+Surprise - Of course I think my own company deserves top billing! :) Since our founding, our mission has been to "Turn coffee drinkers into coffee lovers."
+We are located in a small rural community, where old church ladies and farmers are accustomed to drinking nostalgic big brands from the mid-20th century (that still have considerable market share in these parts), and we've developed our expansive product catalog to bring high-end coffees to "normal" coffee drinkers as well as "coffee snobs" (like me).

-We consistently make new customers across rural Iowa, and get feedback like "I usually have to add cream or sugar to my coffee, but this tastes so good I don't have to add anything!"
+We consistently make new customers across the country, many times in small towns and rural areas, and get feedback like "I usually have to add cream or sugar to my coffee, but this tastes so good I don't have to add anything!"
 That's music to my ears and it's an indicator to me that we're making good on our mission statement.

 Now that my totally biased #1 is out of the way, here are more awesome roasters in Iowa.
 I'll go in alphabetical order since I'm not trying to rank anyone...

 Website - Founders Pernell & Rod have done something amazing with this company.
 In less time than RSR has been in business, they started a social enterprise that strives to do good (5% of its profits to initiatives aligned to sustaining youth programming, enhancing workforce development, and eradicating youth homelessness) while rapidly becoming an incredibly successful brand.